-- 495 deterioration). - Method A Veterinarians' opinion: eight TMHP{disorder} were effective, one presented a statu quo of the health disorder evolution and five were ineffective. - Method B Clinical observation method: four TMHP{disorder} were effective, one had an intermediate effectiveness and four were ineffective.
-Effectiveness could not be assessed for five TMHP{disorder} with method B for different reasons: no clinical indicator initially selected was relevant to show an improvement in the targeted health disorder in one farm; there was no room for improvement at visit 1 in three farms according to the baseline value of clinical indicatorselinical indicators presented no room for improvement at visit 1 in three farms; clinical indicator could not be monitored in one farm (no animals were present at the targeted physiological stage). - Method C Technical performance method: one TMHP{disorder} was effective and five were ineffective.
-Effectiveness could not be assessed for four TMHP{disorder} with method
+- Method A Veterinarians' opinion: eight TMHP{disorder} were effective, one presented a statu quo of the health disorder evolution and five were ineffective. - Method B Clinical observation method: four TMHP{disorder} were effective, one had an intermediate effectiveness and four were ineffective.
+Effectiveness could not be assessed for five TMHP{disorder} with method B for different reasons: no clinical indicator initially selected was relevant to show an improvement in the targeted health disorder in one farm; clinical indicators presented no room for improvement at visit 1 in three farms; clinical indicator could not be monitored in one farm (no animals were present at the targeted physiological stage).

-C since technical performances could not be provided by farmers.
-Technical performance indicators were not relevant for four farms where the health disorder concerned a physiological stage not monitored.

-- Method D Antimicrobial use method: one TMHP{disorder} was effective, one had an intermediate effectiveness and four-five were ineffective.
-Effectiveness could not be assessed for five-eight_TMHP{disorder} for different reasons: there was no room for improvement in one farm; antimicrobial use could not be provided by veterinarians in four farms; .
-In three farms, no antimicrobials were given in three farms before the intervention, despite of the presence of an health disorder to cure the identified health disorder before the intervention. - Method E All-indicator method (clinical observations, technical performances and antimicrobial use): four-five TMHP{disorder} were ineffective.
-Effectiveness could not be assessed for ten-nine TMHP{disorder} since at least one indicator of the methods B, C and D was not assessed (for the reasons given above). - Method F Available-indicator method: seven TMHP{disorder} were effective and five were ineffective.
-Effectiveness could not be assessed for two TMHP{disorder} for different reasons: i) clinical indicator presented informed that there was-no room for improvement at visit 1, and neither technical performance data nor antimicrobial use data were provided; ii) clinical indicator could not be assessed (no animals were present at the targeted physiological stage), technical performances were not relevant (since target animals were suckling piglets whereas indicators concerned pigs from wean-to-finish) and antimicrobial use data were not provided. - The number of times a method could be used differed widely between methods A, B, C, D, E and F: - The most used methods were the veterinarians' opinion (A), the available-indicator method (F) and the clinical observation method (B) (14, 12 and 9 times out of 14, respectively). - The least used method were the all-indicator (E), technical performance (C) and antimicrobial use (D) methods (4, 6 and 76 times out of 14, respectively). - From 1 to 6 methods could be used to assess the effectiveness of a TMHP{disorder}. - All the relevant methods could be used for four TMHP{disorder}. - The scores of effectiveness differed widely between methods A, B, C, D, E and F:

-- The highest proportions of scores 2 were obtained for the veterinarians' opinion (A), the available-indicator method (F) and the clinical observation method (B) (8/14, 7/12 and 4/9, respectively). - The lowest proportions of scores 2 were obtained for the all-indicator (E), the technical performance (C) and antimicrobial use (D) methods (0/4, 1/6, and 1/76, respectively).

-The level of inter-method agreement differed:
+- Method C Technical performance method: one TMHP{disorder} was effective and five were ineffective.
+Effectiveness could not be assessed for four TMHP{disorder} with method C since technical performances could not be provided by farmers.
+Technical performance indicators were not relevant for four farms where the health disorder concerned a physiological stage not monitored. - Method D Antimicrobial use method: one TMHP{disorder} was effective, one had an intermediate effectiveness and four were ineffective.
+Effectiveness could not be assessed for five TMHP{disorder} for different reasons: there was no room for improvement in one farm; antimicrobial use could not be provided by veterinarians in four farms.
+In three farms, no antimicrobials were given to cure the identified health disorder before the intervention. - Method E All-indicator method (clinical observations, technical performances and antimicrobial use): four TMHP{disorder} were ineffective.
+Effectiveness could not be assessed for ten TMHP{disorder} since at least one indicator of the methods B, C and D was not assessed (for the reasons given above). - Method F Available-indicator method: seven TMHP{disorder} were effective and five were ineffective.
+Effectiveness could not be assessed for two TMHP{disorder} for different reasons: i) clinical indicator presented no room for improvement at visit 1, and neither technical performance data nor antimicrobial use data were provided; ii) clinical indicator could not be assessed (no animals were present at the targeted physiological stage), technical performances were not relevant (since target animals were suckling piglets whereas indicators concerned pigs from wean-to-finish) and antimicrobial use data were not provided. - The number of times a method could be used differed widely between methods A, B, C, D, E and F: - The most used methods were the veterinarians' opinion (A), the available-indicator method (F) and the clinical observation method (B) (14, 12 and 9 times out of 14, respectively). - The least used method were the all-indicator (E), technical performance (C) and antimicrobial use (D) methods (4, 6 and 6 times out of 14, respectively). - From 1 to 6 methods could be used to assess the effectiveness of a TMHP{disorder}. - All the relevant methods could be used for four TMHP{disorder}. - 470 The scores of effectiveness differed widely between methods A, B, C, D, E and F: - The highest proportions of scores 2 were obtained for the veterinarians' opinion (A), the available-indicator method (F) and the clinical observation method (B) (8/14, 7/12 and 4/9, respectively). - The lowest proportions of scores 2 were obtained for the all-indicator (E), the technical performance (C) and antimicrobial use (D) methods (0/4, 1/6, and 1/6, respectively). - The level of inter-method agreement differed: